colossalg/Busy-Bee/README.md

 Throw away project (todo tracker website using hand-rolled PHP libraries).

-I created this website to test my PSR-7 and router implementations from these repositories:
+I created this website to test my PSR-7 and router implementations from these repositories (everything seems to work as far as I can see):
 - https://github.com/colossalg/Colossal-HTTP-Message
 - https://github.com/colossalg/Colossal-Router

-As well as to experiment with web-components.
+As well as to experiment with web-components (I wasn't too happy with how I made use of these, I think I will revisit them in the future).

-The features supported are:
-- Sign-up, sign-in, and sign-out of users (via a cruddy hand-rolled session middleware).
-- Create, update and deletion of todo items (once the user is authenticated).

-Everything seems to work and I think that I succeeded in verifying that my libraries work for a small project such as this.

-I don't feel that my use of web-components was done correctly and was not satisfied with the state of the front-end code.

-Experimenting with these features while also hand-rolling a crumby SPA from plain JS was a poor choice in hind-sight.

-I still think they are a promising technology and will likely revisit them in future.

 ## Screenshots